 An introduction to the theology, theory and practice of youth ministry in the congregation within the Anabaptist tradition.
 Special attention is given to worldview of youth culture and adolescent development.
 Includes person- and program-centered approaches and the theology they represent.
 Explores skills and resources for ministry.

-Relg122 Evangelism and Church Growth 2 or 3 hours
+Relg122 Missional Leadership 2 or 3 hours

 Relg131 Faith and Discipleship 3 hours

 Explores the question, “What does it mean to be a Christian?”
 Studies selected elements of Christian faith and life and their expression in various Christian traditions.
 Gives major attention to types of Christian spirituality and to spiritual disciplines including prayer, meditation, journaling, devotional Bible study, confession and forgiveness.
 A Responsibility general education course.

-Relg208 Biblical Studies: Prophets and Revelation 3 hours
+Relg206 Non-Violence and Revelation 3 hours

 Relg214 Peacemaking and Justice 3 hours

 Studies the biblical and theological foundations for nonviolence, peacemaking and justice.
 Examines historic and current positions and ethical method regarding participation in violence and war.
 Seeks to assist students to define their ethical method and commitment and equip them to dialog with others who differ.
 Prerequisite: Relg 100 and sophomore standing or permission of instructor.
 A Responsibility general education course.

 Relg260 Jesus and the Gospels 3 hours

 Study of Jesus in the historical, salvation history and literary contexts, focusing on birth, life and teachings, death and resurrection as recorded in the gospels.
 Special attention is given to the Sermon on the Mount.
 Includes inductive work and applications of Jesus’ teaching and modeling for the church and Christian life.
 Prerequisite: RELG 100 or consent of instructor.
 An Integration general education course.